LavamasterYT/AirPods-for-Windows/README.md

 You know how when you open your AirPods, and theres a animation on your iPhone or iPad?
 Well this application recreates that animation to Windows!

 ## Features
 - You are able to add multiple bluetooth device OR USB device to the program, everytime you connect a device, the pop up will show.
+(Coming soon)
 - Extreme customization of the pop up window!
+(Coming soon)
 - Custom templates to share with other people (If you want your template featured, PM me on reddit www.reddit.com/u/LavamasterYT or DM me on twitter: @mcgoodfortbad)

 # Future